Skip to content

 The open-source risk report

-The open-source risk report aggregates vulnerabilities by severity with response deadlines (Critical 7 days, High 30 days).
+The open-source risk report aggregates vulnerabilities by severity with recommended response deadlines (Critical 7 days, High 30 days).
 It includes a license summary, and for a supplier SBOM it adds the format conformance result.